If you are planning a trip to Toronto, congrats! You’re in for a real adventure!

 Luxury (US$200 and up)

-- The Drake – This is another great option for your stay in West Toronto, near Arts and Design District.
+- The Drake – A great option for your stay in West Toronto, near the Fashion District.
 Book a room here if you want to be surrounded by art galleries, popular attractions, and a gorgeous park full of maple leaves.
 Plus, you’ll be greeted by friendly staff and served a delicious breakfast every morning during your stay here.

 - Sonder at The Liberty – Elegant, classy, and a great view of the city!
-What more could you need for your holiday in Toronto!
-Each room has a private bathroom and a flat-screen TV.
+Each room has a private bathroom, air conditioning, and a flat-screen TV.
 The property also offers private parking and gym access, as well as high-speed Wi-Fi.

 Budget (up to US$140)

-6. Chinatown – the best area to stay in Toronto on a budget
+6. Chinatown & Kensington Market – where to stay on a budget

-Actually, did you know that Toronto has no less than six Chinatowns?
+Did you know that Toronto has no less than 3 Chinatowns?
 I wasn’t kidding when I said that this is a multicultural city!

-But I’ll be talking about Toronto’s Chinatown that’s in the downtown part of the city and right next to Kensington Market.
-This is a very lively and interesting neighborhood where you’ll find many shops and local restaurants everywhere you look around.
+In this post, I’ll be talking about Toronto’s Chinatown that’s in the downtown part of the city and right next to Kensington Market.
+This is a very lively neighborhood where you’ll find many shops and local restaurants.

 Luxury (US$200 and up)

-- Shangri-La Hotel Toronto – Here’s a very beautiful choice and one of the best 5-star hotels in Toronto, located only 15 minutes from Chinatown on foot, between Toronto’s Entertainment District and Financial District.
-It’s also about a 10-minute walk from the Art Gallery of Ontario and Toronto Symphony Orchestra, so it’s great for those interested in culture and entertainment.
+- Shangri-La Hotel Toronto – One of the best 5-star hotels in Toronto, located only 20 minutes from Chinatown on foot, between Toronto’s Entertainment District and Financial District.
+It’s also about a 10-minute walk from the Art Gallery of Ontario and the Toronto Symphony Orchestra, so it’s a top choice for culture seekers.

 - Bisha Hotel Toronto – Didn’t make up your mind yet?
-No worries, here is another excellent 5-star hotel located very close to the Chinatown district.
-The rooms are simply superb and it also has a rooftop outdoor pool as well – what more could you wish for?
+Here’s another excellent 5-star hotel very close to the Chinatown district.
+The hotel boasts an entire floor of Lenny Kravitz-designed guestrooms and a rooftop restaurant with a pool.

-- Hotel Ocho – Located in a factory from 1902 and a 10-minute walk from Kensington Market, this hotel has comfortable rooms equipped with a flat-screen tv.
-There’s a restaurant on-site where you can grab a quick breakfast before heading out and you can even rent a bicycle for an additional charge!
+- Hotel Ocho – Located in a factory from 1902 and a 10-minute walk from Kensington Market, this hotel has comfortable rooms with free Wi-Fi and a flat-screen TV.
+There’s a restaurant on-site where you can grab a quick breakfast before heading out, and you can even rent a bicycle for an additional charge!